 5. Demystifying assessment centres

 The thought of an assessment centre is pretty scary.
 However, the session with Rolls-Royce really helped me to understand what was involved and what they are looking for.
 This session also included mini-interviews that we were given feedback on.
 It made the whole process much less intimidating when it was time for the real thing.

-The School of Physics and the Careers and Employability Service arrange lots of activities, such as Physics Careers Week, attending the White Rose Industrial Physics Academy, Spotlight On events, as well as individual support through appointments.
+The School of Physics and the Careers and Employability Service arrange lots of activities, such as Physics Careers Week, attending the White Rose Industrial Physics Academy, job and sector events, as well as individual support through appointments.

 These are just a selection of what I took part in at uni and all of them contributed in some way to me securing a graduate role I am really excited about.
 So, I recommend getting involved in as much as you can and seek support.
 And you don’t have to wait until your final year either!